jes/notes/blogideas.md

 In the olden days people solved problems by knowing techniques.
 Now we solve problems by buying products.
 What have we lost?
 What have we gained?
 Give examples.

+## The decline of the physical realm

+How everything in the physical world is getting worse.
+Roads are always closed, restaurants make you piss about with QR codes, etc.